Chrisawa/image-video-dehazing-OpenCV/README.md

 image and video dehazing by median dark channel prior proposed by Gibson et al.
 ====================

-There is a problem that if we use the original estimated airlight value for dehazing, it makes most of dehazed images/frames too dark.
-Therefore I put an airlight compensation part which is able to handle with most of the hazy video frames.

-However, the compensation part is made only by the observations on the test videos I found, please try some clips of your own.
-Moreover, since sometimes the airlight value of current frame changes too much from the one of the previous frame, the compensated airlight values need to be smoothed as well to remove the brightness changes.

-3 questions:
-1. Any better way of airlight compensation?
-2. I put the compensation part in the main function for the reason of processing different frames and it made the main function too large.
-3. There's still noticeable brightness changes if the scenes between frames change too much.
-Solutions?
+Since we estimate the atmospheric light (AL) value for every frame, sometimes it changes a lot and makes the brightness of the video change suddenly.
+So I added an AL smoothing part in the main function: AL(n) = alphaAL(n) + (1 - alpha)AL(n-1), where n stands for the frame number and alpha is set to be 0.05.

+Some problems:
+1. Since the brightness of the dehazed frames is not only decided by the AL values, the variation of the brightness is still noticeable.
+2. w is the parameter which decides the degree of dehazing.
+If we use the default value of 0.95 in the paper, the dehazed frames are more or less dark.
+But if we reduce the value to around 0.75, the brightness is fine but the dehazing result seems not obvious enough.

+please contact me if you have any idea about improving the algorithm or just would like to discuss it.

 Yuze Chen
+chenyuze1988@gmail.com